 As a number of philanthropic foundations and a few governments have already committed substantial funding to OER initiatives, it is necessary to search for evidence of how OER creation and use are influencing educational practices and policy in the Global South.
 This will help to ensure that education policy development initiatives and further expenditure by philanthropic foundations and governments are indeed achieving the outcomes of resourcing easily accessible, socially acceptable, high quality and affordable education in the Global South.

 The primary research question of the project asks:

-As a number of the sub-projects have adopted Activity Theory (Engestrom 2001), the project as a whole will adopt this methodological framework to describe the various activity systems.
-However, Activity Theory possesses some weaknesses in terms of explanatory power (Wheelahan 2007), thus Archer’s (2003) social realist theory will be used to explore the casual mechanisms underlying the various OER practices so that future OER interventions can take cognisance of why certain practices are taking place or not and why certain factors are either inhibiting or facilitating optimal uptake of OER.
+Archer’s (2003) social realist theory will be used to explore the causal mechanisms underlying the various OER practices so that future OER interventions can take cognisance of why certain practices are taking place or not and why certain factors are either inhibiting or facilitating optimal uptake of OER.
 In particular the study will endeavour to understand the interplay between culture, structure and agency and how this influences OER adoption in the Global South.
-Depending on the findings from the sub-projects, it will be useful to explore, amongst other issues, the influence of the emerging “open culture” on student and lecturers’ decisions to create and/or use OER; the influence of international, national or institutional structures (e.g. alternative copyright mechanisms, funding opportunities, incentives) on lecturers’ willingness to share OER; and the influence of “personal reflexivity” (Archer 2003: 9) in relation to OER adoption.

 Archer, M.S.
 (2003).
 Structure, Agency and the Internal Conversation.
 Cambridge University Press, Cambridge.